jaketripp/dinner-and-code-learning/_posts/2016-07-31-Programming-Crash-Course.md

 title: Programming crash course
 ---

-Coding is super fun, and can be very rewarding, but in order to be able to complete any projects, we first have to have a basic understanding of programing constructs.
+Coding is super fun and can be very rewarding, but in order to be able to complete any projects, you must first have a basic understanding of programing constructs.

-Programming languages are designed as a bridge for humans to be able to give computer a series of instructions to follow to complete a task.
+Programming languages are designed as a bridge for humans to be able to give computer a series of instructions to follow in order to complete a task.
 They have evolved from punch cards, to machine language, to systems programming languages, and finally high level object oriented and functional programming languages.
 Language evolution is driven by our desire to get more done in less time and with less effort.

-Ultimately, whatever language we choose to code in, the most important part is how easily we can get our idea from the inside of our heads to running on a computer.
+Ultimately, whatever language you choose to code in, the most important aspect is how easily you can get an idea from inside your head to running on a computer.

 # Language Similarities